 Before we focus on the layout of the proposal itself, we must also mention the importance of visual appeal.

 Before the client starts reading the contents of the business proposal, the first thing that will attract his attention will be your creativity and the appearance of the document itself.

 A beautiful template and various additional items that you can add to your proposal may be a decisive step when it comes to getting a job.

 Prospero offers just that and much more.

-This tool for creating amazing business proposals has everything that you need to secure your business opportunity.
+This tool for creating amazing event proposals has everything you need to secure your business opportunity.

 With Prospero, you get a better chance to leave a strong first impression on your clients.

-This tool enables you to add different images, videos, tables, or charts.
+This tool allows you to add images, videos, tables, or charts.
 Also, you can tailor your proposal even more to your client’s taste by changing the font, font size, colors, and more and you can do it all easily and quickly.

 For example, if you want to add an image from the gallery and edit it, you can do so with a few clicks: